 - An understanding of how to measure operational competence objectively.

 - The capability to take the appropriate actions when competence is in doubt.

-Course overview The course contains both lectures and practical exercises; 3 days in length.
+Course overview The course contains both lectures and practical exercises and is three days in length.
 A tailor-made course can be offered according to individual client needs.

 Compliance with regulations